metrico/qryn-docs/docs/cloud/cluster.md

 If there's no org-id specified, then the request fails.

-After the header or the get parameter is proveded with the ID, Qryn starts filtering all the read operations with it and adding the corresponding value to every write operation.
+After the header or the get parameter is provided with the ID, Qryn starts filtering all the read operations with it and adding the corresponding value to every write operation.

 ### Versions supported

-The functioonality is retested in:
+The functionality is retested in:
 - qryn-go v1.2.39
 - wryn-writer v.1.9.61